shokokb/shokokb-portfolio/README.md

 ## Engish Learning

+2026-01-08: [English Breaking News] Moss and forensics — Moss is being used in a new way to help solve crimes.

 2026-01-07: [English Breaking News] Reducing sugar and low-fiber foods may decrease the risk of depression.

 2026-01-06: [English Breaking News] Noted that household waste increased by 25% during the New Year holidays.